- 1 Things to know about Jaipur

 The entire old city was painted pink to welcome the Prince of Wales in 1876 and as a result is affectionately known as the Pink City.

-When it comes to tourism Jaipur is one of the most popular destinations and forms part of the Golden Triangle.
+When it comes to tourism Jaipur is one of the most popular destinations in India and forms part of the Golden Triangle.

-I finally managed to get to the Pink City at its peak season and it was more than what I has expected and had heard about it.
-So here is my quick guide to the best this city has to offer.
+I finally managed to get to the Pink City at its peak tourist season.
+It was more than what I had expected.
+So here is my quick guide to the best this city has to offer – Jaipur in 48 hrs.

 Best Time to Go to Jaipur